ayan-de/Token-Tracker/README.md

 # TokenTracker

 TokenTracker is a cross-platform desktop application that monitors AI provider quotas, rate limits, and spend statistics in real-time.
-It wraps the [CodexBar CLI](https://github.com/opencode-ai/codexbar) and presents data in a clean, macOS-inspired popover with glassmorphic design and dark/light theme support.

 | | |
 |:---:|:---:|